xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 ./MueLu_Stratimikos.exe --timings --nx=1000 --ny=1000
 ```
 to display timing information on a large enough problem.
-The relevant timer to look at is "Belos: PseudoBlockCGSolMgr total solve time".
+The relevant timer to look at is `Belos: PseudoBlockCGSolMgr total solve time`.
 (You might want to run this more than once in case you are experiencing some system noise.)

 We know that Gauss-Seidel is a better smoother than Jacobi.